 Welcome to Histon Road Cemetery

-The Cemetery lies between Histon Road and Victoria Road, about one mile north of Cambridge city centre.
+This Grade 2*-listed Victorian Cemetery lies between Histon Road and Victoria Road about one mile north of Cambridge city centre.
 Gates from both these busy thoroughfares are joined by a wide path through the centre of the Cemetery.

 Histon Road Cemetery was established in 1843 by the Nonconformist community ‘for persons of all religious persuasions’ and with no ties to any church or parish.
-It is Grade 2* listed by Historic England as one of only three in England by the leading Victorian garden designer John Claudius Loudon.
-Loudon was the most influential horticultural journalist of his time and one of the first professional cemetery designers.
+It is Grade 2* listed by Historic England as one of only three cemeteries in England by John Claudius Loudon.
+Loudon was one of the leading horticulturists and horticultural journalists of his time, one of the first professional cemetery designers and a leading figure in the “garden cemetery” movement.
 Histon Road is the best surviving example of his work in this field.

 A stroll round this tranquil green space reveals familiar names associated with the City and further afield.
 Rather poignantly, the first interment was of the young man who surveyed the ground for the Cemetery, William Bell.
 His sister, Alice, was the person after whom Alice Springs in Australia is named.